contentstack/contentstack-javascript/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)
-## JavaScript SDK for Contentstack
+## JavaScript Content Delivery SDK for Contentstack

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).